go-gl/mathgl/README.md

 Benchmarks (important!)

 Make more unit tests.
 Right now basic functionality is essentially tested, but a lot of corner cases potentially aren't covered.
-Additionally, new context (Quaternions and anything in transform.go) is untested
+Additionally, no new content (Quaternions and anything in transform.go) is untested

 Look into an alternate determinant method (standard method is O(n!)).
 Low priority, since most people probably won't be taking >4x4 matrix determinants anyway.